JaGeo/LobsterPy/README.md

 * **Other command line tools**:

     ``lobsterpy create-inputs`` will create standard inputs based on existing POSCAR, POTCAR, INCAR files.
 It will allow to test for different basis sets that are available in Lobster.
 Currently only available for PBE_54 POTCARs.
+As currently only pbeVASPfit2015 basis in LOBSTER includes additional orbitals relevant for the solid state materials.
+Please check out our publication https://doi.org/10.1002/cplu.202200123 and LOBSTER program manual for more information

 * **Further help?**